QBI-Microscopy/SlideCrop_v2/README.md

 # SlideCrop
-An automated microscope slide cropping program for various types of file formats (primarily .ims extensions).
-Provides automatic segmentation of separate regions of interest in an image.
-Produces a series of segmented images over the original image's channel, time and z planes.
+An automated microscope slide cropping application for various types of file formats (primarily .ims extensions).
+Provides automatic segmentation of separate regions of interest in an image and produces a series of segmented images over the original image's channel, time and z planes.

 ## Getting Started
 ### Dependencies